kumaly/cashtokens/identity/proposal_01-debrief.md

 Concerns were raised about building a system where the registry's identity (i.e., their tokenID) is sourced from the DNS configuration of their domain.
 This is not viewed as a secure setup since domains can be seized or corrupted.

+## DNS is OK for Corporate Domains

+If a company wants to handle a direct link to its tokenID, then using a DNS lookup on its domain is less problematic.
+This is because there aren't millions of users depending on that single domain, and the company assumes its own responsibilities.

 ## Performance of Registries

 There are questions about how the system will scale once registries handle millions of identities without becoming centralized.